Cinema

 Simón Mesa Soto premieres the film 'A Poet', a bitter comedy about creation with an extraordinary protagonist

-BarcelonaThe Colombian filmmaker Simón Mesa Soto (Medellín, 1986) won the Palme d’Or for best short film at the Cannes Film Festival in 2014 with his master’s final project at the London Film School, where Carla Simón was one of his classmates.
-A decade later, the difficulties in making his second film brought on doubts and fear.
+BarcelonaThe Colombian filmmaker Simón Mesa Soto (Medellín, 1986) won the Palme d'Or for best short film at the 2014 Cannes Film Festival with the final project for the master's degree he was pursuing at the London Film School, where Carla Simón was one of his classmates.
+A decade later, difficulties in making his second film brought about doubts and fear.
 What if his initial success had been a mirage?
-Would he end up just being a professor, after his dream of cinema was forcibly put aside?
-These concerns eventually materialized in A Poet, a very funny and at the same time very bitter comedy that premieres this Friday and has a wonderful protagonist: Óscar Restrepo, a poet who won an important award at a very young age and who, now old and failed, wallows in his vital defeat in alcohol and self-pity, lives off the pension of an elderly and sick mother, and uses his literary aspirations (“I am a poet!”) as a trench to shelter himself from work.
-“What you are is unemployed,” his sister reasonably retorts, pushing him to accept a job as a literature teacher.
+Would he end up being just a professor, having been forced to abandon his dream of filmmaking?
+These concerns ended up being reflected in A Poet, a hilarious yet very bitter comedy that premieres this Friday and features a wonderful protagonist: Óscar Restrepo, a poet who won an important award at a very young age and who, now older and a failure, wallows in his life's defeat through alcohol and self-pity, lives off the pension of an elderly, ill mother, and uses his literary aspirations (“I am a poet!”) as a trench to shield himself from work.
+“What you are is an idler,” his sister rightly tells him, pushing him to accept a job as a literature teacher.

-“Being a professor is what has allowed me to pay the bills –Mesa Soto tells ARA via video call–, and this film came about from imagining myself at 60 years old as a professor who won a Palme d’Or when he was young but ended up giving up on cinema and is now a bohemian who, sometimes, screens the short film he made in class.”
-The irony is that this film about failure has become a triumph for the Colombian director, with important accolades such as the Grand Jury Prize in the Un Certain Regard section at Cannes and the Horizontes Latinos award at the San Sebastián Festival.
-“Yes, it’s curious and it’s nice, but it’s a film that stems from a search for freedom and honesty, and I think that comes through in the result –says the director–.
-Deep down, the idea was to talk about my worst version twenty years from now to reconnect with the young man I was at 20, when I wanted to make films and nothing else mattered”.
+“Being a professor is what has allowed me to pay the bills –Mesa Soto explains to el ARA via videoconference–, and this film came about from imagining myself as a 60-year-old professor who won a Palme d'Or when he was young but ended up giving up on filmmaking and is now a bohemian who sometimes screens the short film he made in class.”
+The irony is that this film about failure has become a triumph for the Colombian director, with important accolades such as the Grand Jury Prize in the Un Certain Regard section at Cannes and the Horizontes Latinos award at the San Sebastián Film Festival.
+“Yes, it's curious and it's nice, but it's a film that stems from a search for freedom and honesty, and I believe that comes through in the result –says the director–.
+Deep down, the idea was to talk about my worst version in twenty years' time to reconnect with the young man I was at 20, when I wanted to make films and nothing else mattered”.

 Cargando